benbalter/schedule-discussion-posts-action/README.md

 - `date` (required): The date and time to post the discussion post.
 The Action will do its best to parse most common formats.
 When in doubt, ISO 8601 is your friend.
-- `repository` (required): The repository where the discussion post will be created.
+- `repository` (required): The target repository where the discussion post will be created.
 Must be in the format `owner/repo`.
-- `category`: The category of the discussion post.
+- `category` (required): The category of the discussion post.
-- `labels`: A comma-separated list of labels to apply to the discussion post.
+- `labels` (optional): A comma-separated list of labels to apply to the discussion post.

-  (optional)
+Note: Setting labels is not yet implemented due to restrictions with the GitHub API.